Ziqian-xia/blog/content/authors/admin/_index.md

 - I am interested in research on the human and policy dimensions of climate change.
 Currently I am trying to understand climate change mitigation / adaptation behavior using IoT-based and remote sensing techniques.
 See [my full publication list](https://ziqian-xia.tech/publist/) for detail.

 - I am using MRP and MIRO to conduct large-scale surveys of Chinese individuals, estimating their climate change perceptions and individual carbon footprint.
+See [China Climate Communication Initiative](https://climcomm.netlify.app/) for detail.

 Prior to joining [Tongji University](https://en.tongji.edu.cn/), I had my academic training at [Xi Tian's Group](http://sem.ncu.edu.cn/szdw/gccrc/gccrcjxssqjhljrc/799a668ea7be430c9edb199b04109392.htm).